 (3) ERCOT and the appropriate TAC subcommittee shall review each FME, verifying the accuracy of data.
-Data that is in question may be requested from the QSE for comparison or individual Generation Resource data may be retrieved from ERCOT’s database.
+Data that is in question may be requested from the QSE for comparison or individual Generation Resource or ESR data may be retrieved from ERCOT’s database.